rrumsey95/Audio-Curl-Bot/README.md

 - Use the `/play_playlist` command followed by a YouTube playlist URL to play a playlist.
 - Manage the song queue with `/queue`, `/skip`, `/pause`, and `/resume`.
 - Use the `/leave` command to make the bot leave the voice channel and clear the queue.

+## Improvements

+- The bot now includes error handling for joining and leaving voice channels, providing user-friendly error messages.
+- The bot checks if it is already connected or disconnected before attempting to join or leave a voice channel, preventing duplicate connections or errors.

 ## Contributing